wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-ruby/fme-ruby-event-batching.md

 The SDK checks if it's time to flush the queued events:

-* When `eventsPerRequest` is reached:\
+* When `events_per_request` is reached:\
   Once the number of events in the queue meets or exceeds the configured limit, the SDK immediately sends the batched request to the VWO server.
-* When `requestTimeInterval` is exceeded:\
+* When `request_time_interval` is exceeded:\
-  If the configured time interval passes (from the time the first event was added), the SDK flushes whatever events are present in the queue—even if the batch size hasn’t been met.
+  If the configured time interval passes (from the time the first event was added), the SDK flushes whatever events are present in the queue, even if the batch size hasn’t been met.

 > ➤ Manual Flush Option

-Developers can trigger a flush programmatically using a method like `flushEvents()` (name may vary by SDK).
+Developers can trigger a flush programmatically using a method like `flush_events()` (name may vary by SDK).
 This is useful in scenarios such as:

 * App shutdown or page unload
 * Test/QA scripts